-While there is no key for this, the Fusion laser has the capability to store multiple jobs in temporary memory.
+While there is no button for this, the Fusion laser has the capability to store multiple jobs in temporary memory.
 The machine will store any and all jobs sent until there is no free temporary memory left.
 For all practical purposes, there is no limit to the number of jobs you can send to the laser.

 Note: Temporary jobs stored in the laser systems will be erased when the laser system is turned off.
+Jobs listed in the ECC will also be deleted when the laser system is turned off.
 For permanent job saving, print the file to the Job Manager, where you can file the job for later retrieval along with all settings you used in the past.